 I'll be giving a talk on sustainability-oriented HCI research and opportunities suggested by product and interaction design perspectives.
 It's a part of the the University of Melbourne Interaction Design Group's weekly research seminar and scheduled for March 6th, 3-4pm in the IDEA lab (4th floor).
 Come check it out!

-I am an AC for the Understanding Users track of CHI 2014
+I am an AC for the Understanding People subcommittee of CHI 2014

 2 Papers accepted to CHI 2013!